-During the preparation of the ICF Group's 2018 consolidated financial statements, estimates have been used to quantify certain assets, liabilities, income, expenses and commitments disclosed therein.
+During the preparation of the ICF Group's 2019 consolidated financial statements, estimates have been used to quantify certain assets, liabilities, income, expenses and commitments disclosed therein.
 These estimates basically refer to:

-- Impairment losses of certain assets (see notes 7, 8, 9 and 10). - The useful life of tangible assets and intangible assets (see notes 12 and 13). - The fair value of certain unquoted financial assets (see note 18). - Deferred tax assets (see note 21).
+- Impairment losses of certain assets (see notes 7, 8, 9 and 10). - The useful life of tangible assets and intangible assets (see notes 12 and 13). - The fair value of certain unquoted financial assets (see note 18). - The recovery of deferred tax assets (see note 21).

-While these estimates are made based on the best information on the facts disclosed available at 31 December 2018, future events may take place requiring these estimates to be modified (increased or decreased) in subsequent years.
+While these estimates are made based on the best information on the facts disclosed available at December 31st, 2019, future events may take place requiring these estimates to be modified (increased or decreased) in subsequent years.
 The effects on the balance sheet and income statement of changes in accounting estimates are recognized prospectively in accordance with the nineteenth standard of Circular 4/2017.